UrbsLab/I2C2-Cluster-Documentation/README.md

 Be advised that PMACS provides very limited (if any) support when loading or using such installations on your own, so some troubleshooting may be required on your part.

 ## Using queues
 The first thing to understand before trying to schedule jobs are ‘queues’.
 At face value, a queue represents a set of pending jobs (i.e. a ‘container’ for jobs).
 On the LPC different queues are available to different user groups allowing them to run their jobs.
 You must be associated with, and have permission from, a specific user group (e.g. I2C2) in order to submit jobs to their associated queue.
 Each queue is set up by PMACS with their own set of rules, defaults, and access to specific execute hosts (i.e. the servers comprised of computing cores where individual jobs are run).
+I2C2 queues are specified at the end of this section.

 There are a few general queue types offered by the LPC: